euphoria-laxis/go-db-migration/README.md

 ## Release notes

+* **Release v2.1.1**
+  * Remove SQLite from config and roadmap *(because it's a mess with no column update method)*.
+  * Fix Postgres columns update due to type comparison error.
+  * Don't update default value if it did not change for Postgres and MySQL.
+  * Close database clients in tests *(sorry I forgot, I know it's bad but I made this at 2am)*.
+* **Release v2.1.0**
+  * Update MySQL migration to separate schema creation.
+  * Add Postgres support.
+  * Update tests.
+  * Add Postgres container to docker-compose.
 * **Release v2.0.0**:
   * GitHub action for test.
   * Migrator config.
   * Add database drivers *(MySQL, Postgres, SQlite)* to config.
   * Separate MySQL migration support from Migrator instance.
   * Add docker-compose CI for tests and GitHub workflow.
-* **Release v2.1.0**
-  * Update MySQL migration to separate schema creation.
-  * Add Postgres support.
-  * Update tests.
-  * Add Postgres container to docker-compose.

 ## Documentation